RichardTsibu76/Webstack_Portfolio_Project/README.md

 Name : Richard Tsibu Darkoh
 Email: paakwesi5976@gmail.com
 Country: Ghana

+Name: Endurance Apeh
+Email: apehendurance2@gmail.com
+Country: Nigeria

 Technologies Used:

 Reacts
-Reason for the using this Tech-Stack
+Reason for using this Tech-Stack
-Solidifying Our understanding in React.js
+Solidifying Our understanding in using React.js

 Contentful for content Managament